SalahCoder/Treasure-Game/README.md

 # Treasure-Game
-you have to choose the right choices to survive  and find the treasure you are looking for
+This game for beginners to practice coding using Logical Operators (if and else) you have to choose the right choices to survive  and find the treasure you are looking for

 To Run the Codes: